Automation Anywhere for Salesforce 3.4 Release Notes

 Supported for Automation 360 Cloud deployment and On-Premises.

-The RPA Bots for Salesforce solution in the Automation Anywhere platform enables users to run bots for routine business processes from any Salesforce Cloud record page.
+The Automation Anywhere for Salesforce solution in the Automation Anywhere platform enables users to run bots for routine business processes from any Salesforce Cloud record page.

 Bot activity is now recorded in the Chatter feed of each impacted record detail page.
 When a bot deploys, updates the record or attempts and fails, those details will appear in the Chatter feed for auditing purposes.